vsi-fi/network-stuff/vjunos-router-on-amd/readme.md

 ```

 After the above I was able to start the instances and eventually also pfe came up with the following containerlab file
+Note that the interfaces names below could/should just as well be of ge-0/0/X -type.
 ```
 name: test-lab
 mgmt: